This article originally appeared on VICE UK.

 What have you taken away from shooting this project?

 There was definitely not enough gender support or open conversations about identity or mental health in most of their childhoods.
-It’s great that children are learning about being transgender in schools, too, because it discourages the sense of alienation that so many people I photographed mentioned they felt growing up.
+It’s great that children are learning about being transgender in schools because it discourages the sense of alienation that so many people I photographed mentioned they felt growing up.

 What do you want people to see when they look at these photographs?

-I wanted the lasting impression to allow individuals to detach from judgment and recognise that we are all equal.
+I wanted the lasting impression to allow individuals to detach from judgment and recognize that we are all equal.